Things to do in & near Ipoh

 To learn more about this drink, drop by Ho Yan Hor Museum.

-This free-entry museum is dedicated to Dr Ho Kai Cheong and his renowned Chinese herbal tea, and is actually his former residence.
+This free-entry museum is dedicated to Dr Ho Kai Cheong and his renowned Chinese herbal tea, and is his former residence.
 History has it that Dr Ho formulated the herbal remedy in 1941, incorporating natural ingredients to help with heatiness often experienced by miners working in scorching conditions.

 Image credit: @weilhotel via Instagram